Amchuz/Amchuz/README.md

 ### Hi there 👋

-I am a Final Year Computer Engineering Student at College of Engineering Chnegannur.
+I am a Final Year Computer Engineering Student at College of Engineering Chengannur.
 I love Machine Learning and trying to find more about Full Stack Web Development and Cyber Security.

 - 🔭 I’m currently working on Sign Language Translator to Malayalam Application using Flutter and Python.
 - 🌱 I’m currently learning Data Science | Full Stack Web development | App Development | NLP | Cyber Security